Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 There are three pillars to the company's plan, he says: customers, cost reduction and regulations.

-Maybe customers — the large companies that pay for shipping goods around the world — are interested in promoting a zero-carbon system.
-Maersk is already marketing a carbon-neutral option, using biofuels, to clients like H&M.
+Maybe customers — the large companies that pay for shipping goods around the world — are interested in promoting a zero carbon system.
+Maersk is already marketing a carbon neutral option, using biofuels, to clients such as H&M.

 But how many customers are on board, and how much extra will they be willing to pay?
 Would it be enough to justify the expense?